jblindsay/whitebox-tools/README.md

 - ***LasToShapefile***: Converts one or more LAS files into a vector Shapefile of POINT ShapeType.
 - ***LidarBlockMaximum***: Creates a block-maximum raster from an input LAS file.
 - ***LidarBlockMinimum***: Creates a block-minimum raster from an input LAS file.
+- ***LidarClassifySubset***: Classifies the values in one LiDAR point cloud that correpond with points in a subset cloud.
 - ***LidarColourize***: Adds the red-green-blue colour fields of a LiDAR (LAS) file based on an input image.
 - ***LidarConstructVectorTIN***: Creates a vector triangular irregular network (TIN) fitted to LiDAR points.
 - ***LidarElevationSlice***: Outputs all of the points within a LiDAR (LAS) point file that lie between a specified elevation range.